RoryBlyth/codyOffline/README.md

 - If you're comfortable with Visual Studio Code (VSC), this should take you about ten minutes.
 Most of that is waiting for the LLM to download.

 ### 🛑 Before you proceed...
-- Make sure you have the VSC Cody extension installed: https://sourcegraph.com/cody
+- Make sure you have the VSC Cody extension installed (FREE account tier is supported!): https://sourcegraph.com/cody
 - Using even a small local language model will chew up RAM (and battery if you're on a laptop).
 I run an M1 with 64GB RAM, and Ollama does brilliantly.
 YMMV.

 - Cody uses the local LLM for code autocompletion AND chat.
 You can use VSC + Cody + Ollama as a completely free, completely airgapped chat and autocomplete solution. **No internet required.** Cody does all the things.
 And you can use many, many... *many* models.
 Not just codellama!